UPDATED: JULY 21, 2022 | 2 MIN READ

 However, there are a number of reasons for enlisting the help of a public adjuster:

 - Your claim is part of an area-wide disaster.
-When a hurricane or wildfire rolls through, insurance companies get swamped with thousands of claims.
-Stretched to the limit, it can be difficult to get prompt service from your insurance in these conditions.
+Insurance companies get swamped with thousands of claims when a hurricane or wildfire rolls through.
+Stretched to the limit, getting prompt service from your insurance can be difficult in these conditions.
 Smaller claims, in particular, may get overlooked.
 A public adjuster can help by doing some of the work your insurance company’s adjuster would do, making it easier and more streamlined to process your claim.

 - Your claim is big and you need help cataloging it to get a full payout.
 Most people are underprepared for a disaster.
 If you don’t keep a list of important or valuable items in your home it can be overwhelming to catalog your belongings in the midst of a crisis.
 On top of this, you may have to juggle work, your insurance company, and finding emergency housing.
 The public adjuster can take some of this off your plate.
 For example, they can research the brands and models of your destroyed belongings to make sure you get the correct maximum replacement value.
 They can also do a walkthrough of your home to make sure that all the relevant damage is included in your claim.
 Properly itemized damages get you a higher payout than estimated damages.